Persecution of Uyghurs in China: Torture

 Rights groups and others have reported that Uyghurs living in Xinjiang have been subjected to torture by authorities.
 A former Chinese police detective, exiled in Europe, revealed to CNN in 2021 details of the systematic torture of Uyghurs in detention camps in Xinjiang, acts in which he had participated, and the fear of his own arrest had he dissented while in China.

 Mihrigul Tursun, a young Uyghur mother, said that she was "tortured and subjected to other brutal conditions."
 In 2018, Tursun gave an interview during which she described her experience while at the camps; she was drugged, interrogated for days without sleep, subjected to intrusive medical examinations, and strapped in a chair and received electric shocks.
 It was her third time being sent to a camp since 2015.
 Tursun told reporters that she remembered interrogators tell her "Being a Uighur is a crime."
 Chinese Foreign Ministry spokesperson Hua Chunying stated that Tursun was taken into custody by police on "suspicion of inciting ethnic hatred and discrimination" for a period lasting 20 days and denied that Tursun was ever detained in an internment camp.

 Another past detainee, Kayrat Samarkand, described wearing "what they called 'iron clothes,' a suit made of metal that weighed over 50 lbs...
 It forced my arms and legs into an outstretched position.
 I couldn't move at all, and my back was in terrible pain...They made people wear this thing to break their spirits.
 After 12 hours, I became so soft, quiet and lawful."

 Waterboarding is reportedly among the forms of torture which have been used as part of the indoctrination process.

+Changes in family planning policy

+When China's One-Child Policy was instituted in 1979, the restrictions largely applied to Han Chinese, people from ethnic minorities were generally exempt.
+In 2017, the Chinese government removed these exemptions such that the same family size limits applied to everyone, regardless of ethnicity.
+According to a 2021 ASPI report, since around April 2017, the Chinese government had reduced or removed preferential family planning exemptions previously available to ethnic minorities and pursued campaigns targeting what were described as "illegal births" in Xinjiang.
+The report found that these measures were associated with a sharp decline in official birth rates in Xinjiang, which fell by almost half (48.74%) in the two years between 2017 and 2019.